Last Updated on May 17, 2023 by Admin

 World-renowned habits expert James Clear has discovered a more straightforward system for transforming your life.
 He knows that lasting change comes from the compound effect of hundreds of small decisions – doing two push-ups a day, waking up five minutes early, or holding a single short phone call.
 He calls them atomic habits.

 In this ground-breaking book, Clears reveals how these tiny changes will help you get 1 percent better every day.
 He delves into cutting-edge psychology and neuroscience to explain why they matter.
 He uncovers a handful of simple life hacks (the forgotten art of Habit Stacking, the unexpected power of the Two Minute Rule, or the trick to entering the Goldilocks Zone).
-Along the way, he tells inspiring stories of Olympic gold medalists, leading CEOs, and distinguished scientists who have used the science of small habits to stay productive, motivated, and happy.
+He tells inspiring stories of Olympic gold medalists, leading CEOs, and distinguished scientists who have used the science of small habits to stay productive, motivated, and happy.

 Cal Newport discusses in his new book, Deep Work: Rules For Focused Success In A Distracted World, how professionals of today have started valuing quantity over quality; and how this has turned young professionals of today into puppets who try to indulge in extensive multitasking, dealing with multiple emails and projects.
 This prevents them from doing ‘deep work,’ focused work free from all other distractions.
 This also means that the professionals of today should sort out their priorities.